WBHankins93/solutions-playbook/PROJECT-STATUS.md

 - Complete drafts are ready for immediate use
 - Repository is fully functional and pushed to GitHub
 - Each placeholder follows the established document pattern for consistency
+- LEARNING-PATHS.md has been optimized with executive summary, quick navigation, and condensed sections (~30% length reduction)
+- All implementation-studio lab links are properly integrated throughout LEARNING-PATHS.md